tukangcode/TrainingPedia/README.md

 # TrainingPedia

-**TrainingPedia** (formerly known as *clonepeda*) is a static HTML and JavaScript site designed to replicate and create an open-source version of a course site.
+**TrainingPedia** (formerly known as *clonepedia*) is a static HTML and JavaScript site designed to replicate and create an open-source version of a course site.
 The purpose of TrainingPedia is to provide a simple, open-source design that anyone can use to create their own course website or, simply, to explore and have some fun.

 The original site this project is replicating is **[https://skillpedia.id/](https://skillpedia.id/)**.